mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 **Questioner:** How wholehearted are we, is that what you’d say?

-**Katagiri Roshi:** [...] with your whole capability.
+**Katagiri Roshi:** [With all your might,] with your whole capability.
 Whatever you think, wholeheartedness is wholeheartedness.

-Well we are always thinking... not thinking in pure sense, so-called *checking*.
-When you check something, always we think something else, more than checking.
+Well, we are always thinking... not *thinking* in a pure sense, so-called *checking*.
+When you check something, always we think something *else*, more than checking.
 So, checking is not pure activity.

 For instance, when you are eating a meal, you don’t eat a meal in a pure sense.
-You always are thinking, or reading a magazine... *[he laughs]* or chatting with each other.
-So, when you eat the meal, just do your best, then eat the meal with wholeheartedness.
+You always are thinking, or reading a magazine, or... *[he laughs]* or chatting with each other.
+So, when you eat the meal, just do your best.
+Eat the meal with wholeheartedness.

 Wholeheartedness means true heart.
 It means do something in a pure sense.
-That is undefiled practice.
+That is *undefiled practice*.

 Because the nature of consciousness is nothing but energy, anyway.
 So, when you deal with consciousness in a pure sense, consciousness becomes just great energy.
 In other words, you can return to the center of the consciousness.
 To deal with consciousness with wholeheartedness means you can return to the center of the consciousness.
 Okay?
-And then that is really energy, supporting you, helping you.
+And then that is really energy supporting you, helping you.

 For instance, when you do zazen, breathing.
 With your consciousness you check your breathing.
-Your consciousness should work in a pure sense with your breath.
+Well, your consciousness should work in a pure sense with your breath.
 So, your breath is your consciousness.
 But when you return to the center of your consciousness, that is really energy helping your breath.
 So, breath very naturally supports your zazen, helps your zazen.

 **Question:** Would you answer the same way, Hojo-san, with self-preservation?

 **Katagiri Roshi:** Hmm?

 **Questioner:** Would you say the same thing about self-preservation as well? [...]
 The thought about taking care of ourselves.
-That thought comes up a lot, [versus merging].
+That thought comes up a lot, versus merging.

-**Katagiri Roshi:** Yes, but not only the self preservation.
-Always if you realize self preservation, that is coming back to the center.
-Isn’t it?
+**Katagiri Roshi:** Yes, but not only the self-preservation.
+If you realize self-preservation, that is coming back to the center.
+[Isn’t it]?

 **Questioner:** Yeah.

 **Katagiri Roshi:** But on the other hand, you have to go out.
+So, no self-preservation.

-So, no self preservation.
-At that time, self preservation is really helpful for you.
+At that time, self-preservation is really helpful for you.
+But if you always attach to self-preservation only, that is egoistic.

-But if you are always attached to self-preservation only, then it’s egoistic.
-Because always light and darkness, and just like forward and backwards.
+Because always light and darkness, and just like forward and backward steps.
 We have [to] return to the center, simultaneously we have energy to [go] up.
 So, two things simultaneously working.

 #### 1:03:06